NewAlexandria/leadership_readme/security-practices.md

   * list of which audits performed, or
   * name of audit-scheme-version performed

+# Integrating with Partners and Vendors

+### Auth and Roles

+* types of systems they use for auth
+* ” ” ” for permissions (e.g. active directory?)
+* hardware keys / 2fa / etc?  (might say more SaaS/integration names)
+* name of roles they have
+* do they use those roles in all cases?  are there edge cases?
+* is he involved in related audits?
+Does have have ‘ops needs’ that relate to compliance?

 # Cyber Kill Chain

 The concept of a cyber kill chain involves the identification of E2E attack strategies.
 Identification allows teams to devise comprehensive multi-layer strategies for operationalizing cybersecurity.